TheRealPear/MapScraper/README.md

 ## Setup

-For the best experience, it is recommended that you set a `GITHUB_TOKEN` environment variable to avoid being rate limited and to access private repositories as needed.
+For the best experience, it is recommended that you set a `PA_TOKEN` (using classic Personal Access tokens) environment variable to avoid being rate limited and to access private repositories as needed.

 You can also add more sources in the [`sources.json`](sources.json) file.
 Currently, only GitHub repositories are supported.